ward/run/_drafts/2022-01-23-heatmap-update.md

 myself focusing on in 2022.

 ## Brussels Update

+_Situation at the end of the year.
+Things slightly changed again by the time I got this post out._

 | Municipality         | Done     | Inc   | Total streets |
 | ------------         | -------: | ---:  | ------------: |